al-li-son/rocky-project/README.md

 With the balancing (non stationary) model, the output behavior shows Rocky stable, but moving at a constant velocity.
 A new model with added control loops will allow Rocky stay in one place while balancing.

 ## Stationary Balancing System
 The initial system controls balancing the Rocky by angle, but does not prevent it from moving forward or backwards.
 Additional control loops to control for displacement and velocity are necessary to create a stationary balancing system.
+The full control system diagram is shown below:

 ![Stationary control loop](media/stationary-control-loop.png)